ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-au.md

 In order to avoid the reduced performance (503 SLOWDOWN errors), we recommend that you optimise your uploads by spreading your request over time.
 This spread does not have to be linear, but it does have to give us enough time to balance your workload.

-A simple way to achieve that lies in better 503 slowdown errors management and error recovery : ramp up your uploads until you hit 503 errors and modulate your workload to accomodate the throttling until sharding is complete and then ramp up again.
+A simple way to achieve that lies in better 503 slowdown errors management and error recovery: ramp up your uploads until you hit 503 errors and modulate your workload to accommodate the throttling until sharding is complete and then ramp up again.

 ### Increase object sizes